 Whether for 2 or a group up to 12 people, Hopewell is booked exclusively for your party only, offering guests guaranteed privacy and allowing them to set their own schedule for game drives, meals and activities.
 Passionate and experienced rangers guide our guests through the rolling landscape.
 Ever willing to stop and discuss plants, insects, birds as well as game spotted along the way.
 Up close and personal interaction with a cheetah is also a highlight of this unique wildlife experience.
 Guests are guaranteed to encounter our herd of elephant, along with hippo, giraffe, zebra, antelope and other indigenous species carefully introduced to maintain a balanced eco-system.

 Now the third largest national park in South Africa, Addo Elephant National Park has expanded to conserve a wide range of biodiversity, landscapes, fauna and flora.
 Stretching from the semi-arid karoo area in the north around Darlington Dam, over the rugged Zuurberg Mountains, through the Sundays River Valley and south to the coast between Sundays River mouth and Bushman’s river mouth, Addo covers about 180 000 hectares (444 700 acres) and includes the Bird and St Croix Island groups.

-The original elephant section of the park was proclaimed in 1931, when only eleven elephants remained in the area.
-Today this finely-tuned ecosystem is sanctuary to over 600 elephant, lion, buffalo, black rhino, spotted hyena, leopard, a variety of antelope and zebra species, as well as the unique Addo flightless dung beetle, found almost exclusively in Addo.
+The original elephant section of the park was proclaimed in 1931 when only eleven elephants remained in the area.
+Today this finely tuned ecosystem is a sanctuary to over 600 elephants, lion, buffalo, black rhino, spotted hyena, leopard, a variety of antelope and zebra species, as well as the unique Addo flightless dung beetle, found almost exclusively in Addo.
 The park can exclusively claim to also be the only national park in the world to conserve the “Big 7”.
 The Big 5 as well as the southern right whale and great white shark off the Algoa Bay coast.